 If you are not receiving our Updates, please check your SPAM folder or contact your service provider and let them know that 'olih.org' and 'constantcontact.com' are ‘safe senders’.
 Also, be aware that if you ’unsubscribe’ from a list (Parish Community, CEW, FF Class, Ministry List, etc) you unsubscribe from all lists.
 If you wish to just be taken off one list, call the office, 964-3038 and we will take care of that for you.

 This New Year 2018 will be a year of transition for me and for the parish.
-In just a couple of weeks I will celebrate my 70th birthday (how did that happen?).
+I have just celebrated my 70th birthday (how did that happen?).
 I am grateful to God for the gift of life and for nearly 44 years of ministry as a priest.
 I have been blessed to serve OLIH for 13 of those years.
 Every moment of my time with you has been uplifting and inspirational.
 Your faith, your leadership, your service have been a great witness to me and helped me to grow as well.
 But now it is time for transition.
 I will complete my assignment as pastor of OLIH in July.